eberc/vue-boilerplate/README.md

 - BEM <br>
 - Express <br>
 <br>
-The project has a express server to serve static files in Heroku. <br>
+The project has an express server to serve static files on Heroku. <br>
 I also setup a pipeline to automatic deploy changes in master branch. <br>
 <br>
 Att, Eber ✌